The University of Auckland is the highest ranked New Zealand university in the main world university rankings systems.

 - =83rd in the Quacquarelli Symonds (QS) World University Rankings (QS Rankings)

-- 192nd in the Times Higher Education (THE) World University Rankings (THE rankings)
+- In the 201-250 band for the Times Higher Education (THE) World University Rankings (THE Rankings)

 - In the 201-300 band for the Academic Ranking of World Universities (ARWU)

-- Placed 32nd in the Reuters Top 75: Asia's Most Innovative Universities rankings
+- Placed 39th in the Reuters Top 75: Asia Pacific's Most Innovative Universities

-- Placed 75th in the QS Employability Ranking.
+- Placed 71st in the QS Employability Rankings